ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 **Terrain:** The chamber's central feature is a vast, domed enclosure filled with diverse, interconnected ecosystems.
 Lush jungles, arid deserts, and serene lakes coexist side by side, separated by shimmering barriers of energy.
 Elevated catwalks and platforms afford visitors a vantage point from which to observe the intricate dance of life within.

-**Residents:** Within this chamber, spectral echoes of Solaran scientists seem especially present, their actions frozen in time.
-You catch glimpses of them tending to peculiar hybrid creatures, each a testament to their scientific prowess and boundless imagination.

-**Challenge:** Navigating the Fauna Alteration Chamber poses both opportunity and peril.
-Here, you may uncover secrets about the Solarans' experiments, their goals, and the creatures they sought to create or manipulate.
-Yet, danger lurks as dormant experiments now roam free—a unique menagerie of altered beasts, their behavior unpredictable and potentially deadly.
-Exploring this chamber requires both courage and wisdom to decipher the Solaran legacy while safeguarding against threats from their creations.

 1. **Saurian Egg Crystals:** Glowing crystalline eggs containing the essence of ancient Solaran-engineered saurians.
 2. **Anomaly Extractor:** A powerful device used by Solaran scientists to extract and purify aberrant energy from creatures.
 When wielded properly, it can weaken or even dispel aberrant entities.